 Major remodeling projects often involve opening up walls, floors, and ceilings, and this offers a good time to inspect old plumbing pipes and to replace them when necessary.
 Water supply pipes are especially critical to inspect since these carry water under pressure, and the results of a major plumbing leak can be devastating.
 Replacing old plumbing pipes is a very common project, and all homes will need to have this done sooner or later.

 At one time, replacing water supply pipes usually meant installing new copper pipes joined with sweat-soldered fittings that required a flame torch and considerable skill to assemble.
 Copper was the plumbing pipe of choice from the 1950s until 2000 and was widely used both in new construction and to replace the galvanized iron water supply pipes that had been the standard up to that time.
 But copper's use has gradually faded over the last 20 years, due to the introduction of PEX plumbing tubing.
 PEX is an abbreviation for cross-linked polyethylene, a form of flexible plastic tubing with cross-linked molecules that create great durability and strength.

-While copper pipe and fittings are still available, most professional plumbers now use flexible PEX for all new construction and in repairs and extensions to existing copper systems.
-PEX is especially friendly to DIYers, who find the various methods of making connections much easier than creating sweat-soldering copper fittings with a torch.
+While copper pipe and fittings are still common, many professional plumbers now use flexible PEX for all new construction and in repairs and extensions to existing copper systems.
+PEX is especially friendly to DIYers, who find the various methods of making connections much easier than soldering copper fittings with a torch.
 PEX tubing is typically connected with either crimp-ring connectors, which require an inexpensive specialty tool known as a crimper; or with push-fit connectors, such as the popular SharkBite connectors.
 Both methods can be used to join new PEX tubing to existing pipes, but because push-fit connectors require no special tools, they are a favorite among DIYers.